telent/eufon/README.md

 ## Running it

      $ nix-shell build.nix
+     nix-shell$ make run
-     nix-shell$ lua -e 'os.execute("kiwmi -c init.lua")'

-This is suboptimally hairy, at least for the moment: Nix makes a wrapper script for the Lua executable that has appropriate `LUA_PATH` and `LUA_CPATH` settings, but it doesn't do the same for kiwmi
+`make run` executes `lua -e 'os.execute("kiwmi -c init.lua")'`.
+This is suboptimally hairy, at least for the moment: Nix makes a wrapper script for the Lua executable that has appropriate `LUA_PATH` and `LUA_CPATH` settings, but it doesn't do the same for kiwmi.

 # TODO

 ## Packages

+[X] notifications (crier)
-[ ] notifications (crier)
+[ ] web browser (just)
 [ ] keyboard
-[ ] web browser (just)
 [ ] wifi network chooser
 [ ] settings: toggle network interfaces, change volume & screen brightness